 The cinder blocks will be wet when you put them on the drop cloth so don’t let them sit in a pool of water and move them around if necessary or they will take much longer to dry.
 If it’s sunny, stick them in the sun for speedier drying.

-Don’t start priming and painting these if it will rain before you are completely finished, unless you are working in covered area.
+Don’t start priming and painting these if it will rain before you are completely finished unless you are working in a covered area.
 Moisture will get in and make it very difficult to paint and therefore the tackiness may not go away for quite a while.

 Then, after about an hour when the primer is no longer tacky, flip the blocks over and paint the remaining edges and sides.
 If your cinder blocks have grooves on the sides, then use the foam brush to get between them.